-If you would like some tips or advice, call Possability on 1300 067 842 and ask to speak to one of our Practice Development consultants.
+If you would like some further tips or advice, call Possability on 1300 067 842 and ask to speak to one of our Service Planners.

 I/my family member has a Support Plan from the NDIA – what do I do now?

 You will be given a list of Services that provide the items in your plan.
 If you have a Local Area Coordinator they are your link to service providers and can arrange meetings.
 You can also contact service providers directly yourself to discuss what they can offer.

 Our experience is that people who take the time to look at each potential service provider and speak with them are usually more satisfied with the services they receive.

 Consider your options closely and exercise your right to choose.
 Remember you can change if you are not happy.

 Call or contact the National Disability Insurance Scheme on 1800 800 110 or www.ndis.gov.au